forestdb/forestdb.org/models/newton.md

 - Particle properties are records rather than association lists, and angles are computed with `Math.atan2`, which is equivalent to the original's case analysis.
 - The original parameterized Gaussians by variance (see its `gaussian-lnpdf`); the port keeps the variance parameterization through a helper.
 - The original's `noisy=` soft-equality conditions are folded into a single equivalent `factor`.
-As in the original's reduced comparison, the condition uses 100 subsampled path points; the original also listed a comparison over the full path.
+The browser model conditions on 50 subsampled path points rather than the full path.
 - The original's `mh-query` returned `(list mass1 mass2)`, but both masses were the deterministic constant `(exp 0.2)`; the port returns the inferred force law and elasticity instead.
 - The original only ran the pass-through scene (its `true-Fl` was the null force); the port also runs the collision scene, which the original's output filenames suggest was the intended experiment.
-- MH settings: 500 burn-in iterations plus 200 samples per scene (the original requested 10 samples).
+- MH settings: 200 burn-in iterations plus 100 samples per scene (the original requested 10 samples).

 The original Church program: